 How do I enter?

 Spark is now closed for submissions!
-The deadline to submit your application was Thursday, September 21, 2017, at 5:00 pm AST.
+The deadline to submit your application was Tuesday, May 22, 2018.
 Entering was easy.
-Entrants simply submited a 5-8 page business summary, using our BUSINESS SUMMARY TEMPLATE, answering the questions in the boxes provided.
-SUBMISSIONS were made online.
+Entrants simply submitted a 5-8 page business summary, using our BUSINESS SUMMARY TEMPLATE, answering the questions in the boxes provided.
+Submissions were made online.
 Check out the SPARK INFO KIT for all the details.

 Winners will receive up to $50,000 in non-dilutive, non-repayable funding as well as guidance from seasoned business professionals.

 A total of $175,000 will be awarded in each region.